 Use Google Chrome Inspect tool (Ctrl+Shift+I) to find all the unused CSS selectors.
-You can check the CSS file of any website using the source tab in Chrome Inspect tool.
+You can check the CSS file of any website using the source tab in the Chrome Inspect tool.

 You can also use the Chrome Inspect tool to change the existing CSS code and to see the CSS effect before you make the actual changes.

 Make the best use of Google fonts.
 Only use the fonts that you need to format the text.

+Make your website consistent.
+Use single CSS selector for each HTML tag.
 Example: all the H1 tags should look the same throughout the website.
 Consistency also increases the readability of your website.

 You can not optimize CSS code alone.
 You also need to follow the standard practices for writing your HTML code.
 If you are into the front-end development, check out these web form design practices I follow.

 Along with the functionality, it is also important to make your reader comfortable using your website.
 Implementing these CSS performance optimization tips will give the best experience to your users.